japila-books/apache-spark-internals/docs/scheduler/ShuffleMapTask.md

   context: TaskContext): MapStatus
 ----

-runTask writes the result (_records_) of executing the <<taskBinary, serialized task code>> over the records (in the <<partition, RDD partition>>) to the xref:shuffle:ShuffleManager.adoc[shuffle system] and returns a xref:scheduler:MapStatus.adoc[MapStatus] (with the xref:storage:BlockManager.adoc[BlockManager] and an estimated size of the result shuffle blocks).
+runTask writes the result (_records_) of executing the <<taskBinary, serialized task code>> over the records (in the <<partition, RDD partition>>) to the shuffle:ShuffleManager.md[shuffle system] and returns a scheduler:MapStatus.md[MapStatus] (with the storage:BlockManager.md[BlockManager] and an estimated size of the result shuffle blocks).

-Internally, runTask requests the xref:core:SparkEnv.adoc[SparkEnv] for the new instance of xref:core:SparkEnv.adoc#closureSerializer[closure serializer] and requests it to xref:serializer:Serializer.adoc#deserialize[deserialize] the <<taskBinary, taskBinary>> (into a tuple of a xref:rdd:RDD.adoc[RDD] and a xref:rdd:ShuffleDependency.adoc[ShuffleDependency]).
+Internally, runTask requests the core:SparkEnv.md[SparkEnv] for the new instance of core:SparkEnv.md#closureSerializer[closure serializer] and requests it to serializer:Serializer.md#deserialize[deserialize] the <<taskBinary, taskBinary>> (into a tuple of a rdd:RDD.md[RDD] and a rdd:ShuffleDependency.md[ShuffleDependency]).

-runTask measures the xref:scheduler:Task.adoc#_executorDeserializeTime[thread] and xref:scheduler:Task.adoc#_executorDeserializeCpuTime[CPU] deserialization times.
+runTask measures the scheduler:Task.md#_executorDeserializeTime[thread] and scheduler:Task.md#_executorDeserializeCpuTime[CPU] deserialization times.

-runTask requests the xref:core:SparkEnv.adoc[SparkEnv] for the xref:core:SparkEnv.adoc#shuffleManager[ShuffleManager] and requests it for a xref:shuffle:ShuffleManager.adoc#getWriter[ShuffleWriter] (for the xref:rdd:ShuffleDependency.adoc#shuffleHandle[ShuffleHandle], the xref:scheduler:Task.adoc#partitionId[RDD partition], and the xref:scheduler:spark-TaskContext.adoc[TaskContext]).
+runTask requests the core:SparkEnv.md[SparkEnv] for the core:SparkEnv.md#shuffleManager[ShuffleManager] and requests it for a shuffle:ShuffleManager.md#getWriter[ShuffleWriter] (for the rdd:ShuffleDependency.md#shuffleHandle[ShuffleHandle], the scheduler:Task.md#partitionId[RDD partition], and the scheduler:spark-TaskContext.md[TaskContext]).

-runTask then requests the <<rdd, RDD>> for the xref:rdd:RDD.adoc#iterator[records] (of the <<partition, partition>>) that the `ShuffleWriter` is requested to xref:shuffle:ShuffleWriter.adoc#write[write out] (to the shuffle system).
+runTask then requests the <<rdd, RDD>> for the rdd:RDD.md#iterator[records] (of the <<partition, partition>>) that the `ShuffleWriter` is requested to shuffle:ShuffleWriter.md#write[write out] (to the shuffle system).

-In the end, runTask requests the `ShuffleWriter` to xref:shuffle:ShuffleWriter.adoc#stop[stop] (with the `success` flag on) and returns the xref:scheduler:MapStatus.adoc[shuffle map output status].
+In the end, runTask requests the `ShuffleWriter` to shuffle:ShuffleWriter.md#stop[stop] (with the `success` flag on) and returns the scheduler:MapStatus.md[shuffle map output status].

-NOTE: This is the moment in ``Task``'s lifecycle (and its corresponding RDD) when a xref:rdd:index.adoc#iterator[RDD partition is computed] and in turn becomes a sequence of records (i.e. real data) on an executor.
+NOTE: This is the moment in ``Task``'s lifecycle (and its corresponding RDD) when a rdd:index.md#iterator[RDD partition is computed] and in turn becomes a sequence of records (i.e. real data) on an executor.

-In case of any exceptions, runTask requests the `ShuffleWriter` to xref:shuffle:ShuffleWriter.adoc#stop[stop] (with the `success` flag off) and (re)throws the exception.
+In case of any exceptions, runTask requests the `ShuffleWriter` to shuffle:ShuffleWriter.md#stop[stop] (with the `success` flag off) and (re)throws the exception.

-runTask may also print out the following DEBUG message to the logs when the `ShuffleWriter` could not be xref:shuffle:ShuffleWriter.adoc#stop[stopped].
+runTask may also print out the following DEBUG message to the logs when the `ShuffleWriter` could not be shuffle:ShuffleWriter.md#stop[stopped].

 [source,plaintext]
 ----
 Could not stop writer
 ----

-runTask is part of xref:scheduler:Task.adoc#runTask[Task] abstraction.
+runTask is part of scheduler:Task.md#runTask[Task] abstraction.

 == [[preferredLocations]] preferredLocations Method